csvpath/csvpath/docs/functions.md

 # Functions

 Most of the work of matching is done in match component functions.
-There are dozens of functions in several groups.
+There are over one hundred functions in several groups.

 - [Boolean](#boolean)
 - [Counting](#counting)